ankit31223/embulk-filter-mysql_lookup/README.md

-# MySql lookup filter plugin for Embulk
+# MYSQL lookup filter plugin for Embulk
 ​
 An Embulk filter plugin for Lookup Transformation with MySQL database ​